 These procedures set out how the pool should operate under normal day-to-day conditions.
-Thay might sometimes be referred to as Standard Operating Procedures (SOP’s) in some organisations, but they both generally mean the same thing.
+They might sometimes be referred to as Standard Operating Procedures (SOPs) in some organisations, but they both generally mean the same thing.

 The following types of information should be included:

 - Features and equipment (such as flumes etc.)